Erik-Damian/Breakable-Toy/README.md

 # To-Do Application

-This repository hosts a simple To-Do application with a **React Native (TypeScript)** front end and a **Spring Boot** back end.
+This repository hosts a simple To-Do application with a **React (TypeScript)** front end and a **Spring Boot** back end.
 The application manages tasks with features like priority, due dates, and status tracking.
 ---
 ## 📜 Table of Contents